Jacob: Journey back to Canaan

 As Jacob neared the land of Canaan as he passed Mahanaim, he sent messengers ahead to his brother Esau.
 They returned with the news that Esau was coming to meet Jacob with an army of 400 men.
 With great apprehension, Jacob prepared for the worst.
-He engaged in earnest prayer to God, then sent on before him a tribute of flocks and herds to Esau, "A present to my lord Esau from thy servant Jacob."
+He engaged in earnest prayer to God, then sent on in advance a series of tributes of flocks and herds, "a present sent to my lord Esau" from his servant Jacob.

-Jacob then transported his family and flocks across the ford Jabbok by night, then recrossed back to send over his possessions, being left alone in communion with God.
-There, a mysterious being appeared ("man," Genesis 32:24, 28; or "God," Genesis 32:28, 30, Hosea 12:3, 5; or "angel," Hosea 12:4), and the two wrestled until daybreak.
+Jacob then took his family and flocks and guided them across the ford Jabbok by night, although he himself remained on the northern side of the stream, being left alone in communion with God.
+(Note: Tyndale House's Living Bible suggests that Jacob crossed the Jabbok with his family and then crossed back to the other side.)
+There, a mysterious being appeared ("man", Genesis 32:24, 28; or "God", Genesis 32:28, 30, Hosea 12:3, 5; or "angel", Hosea 12:4), and the two wrestled until daybreak.
 When the being saw that he did not overpower Jacob, he touched Jacob on the sinew of his thigh (the gid hanasheh, גיד הנשה), and, as a result, Jacob developed a limp (Genesis 32:31).
-Because of this, "to this day the people of Israel do not eat the sinew of the thigh that is on the hip socket" This incident is the source of the mitzvah of porging.
+Because of this, "to this day the people of Israel do not eat the sinew of the thigh that is on the hip socket".
+This incident is the source of the mitzvah of porging.